-- The elder cottage may either be of portable construction, located within the building containing the principal dwelling, or located within an existing building on the property and may not exceed (1,000) square feet of floor area.
-(Amended by Ordinance No. 19-03, 06/03/2019) - The total building coverage for the principal dwelling, any existing, accessory structures, and the elder cottage together shall not exceed the maximum lot coverage or setback requirements for the respective Zone.
+- The elder cottage shall be of portable construction and may not exceed one thousand (1,000') square feet of floor area. - The total building coverage for the principal dwelling, any existing, accessory structures, and the elder cottage together shall not exceed the maximum lot coverage or setback requirements for the respective Zone. - 427.3 The elder cottage shall be occupied by:

-- 427.3 The elder cottage shall be occupied by: - One (1) or more persons who is at least fifty (50) years of age, a handicapped and/or disabled person who is related by blood, marriage or adoption to the occupants of the principal dwelling, or - The caregiver(s) who is related by blood, marriage or adoption to the elderly, handicapped or disabled occupant(s) of the principal dwelling. - For sewage disposal and water supply and all other utilities, the elder cottage shall be physically connected to those systems serving the principal dwelling; no separate utility systems or connections shall be constructed or used, unless required by PA DEP.
+- One (1) or more persons who is at least fifty (50) years of age, a handicapped and/or disabled person who is related by blood, marriage or adoption to the occupants of the principal dwelling, or - The caregiver(s) who is related by blood, marriage or adoption to the elderly, handicapped or disabled occupant(s) of the principal dwelling. - For sewage disposal and water supply and all other utilities, the elder cottage shall be physically connected to those systems serving the principal dwelling; no separate utility systems or connections shall be constructed or used, unless required by PA DEP.
 All connections shall meet the applicable utility company standards.
 If on-site sewer or water facilities are to be used, the applicant shall submit evidence that the total number of occupants in both the principal dwelling and the elder cottage will not exceed the maximum capacities for which the one-unit systems were designed, unless those systems are to be expanded, in which case the expansion approvals are to be submitted.
-Any connection to or addition to an existing on-site sewer facility shall be subject to the review and approval of the Sewage Enforcement Officer. - A minimum of one (1) all-weather, off-street parking space, with unrestricted ingress and egress to the street, shall be provided for the elder cottage, in addition to that required for the principal dwelling. - 427.6 Unless provided within an existing building, the elder cottage shall be installed and located only in the side or rear yards, and shall adhere to all side and rear yard setback requirements for principal uses. - The elder cottage, if portable, shall be removed from the property within three (3) months after it is no longer occupied by a person who qualifies for the use.
-If the elder cottage is located within the building containing the principal dwelling, or in an existing building on the property, the elder cottage shall be removed within the three-month period by removing the kitchen plumbing and appliances.
-(Amended by Ordinance No. 19-03, 06/03/2019) - 427.8 Upon the proper installation of the elder cottage, the Zoning Officer shall issue a temporary zoning permit.
+Any connection to or addition to an existing on-site sewer facility shall be subject to the review and approval of the Sewage Enforcement Officer. - A minimum of one (1) all-weather, off-street parking space, with unrestricted ingress and egress to the street, shall be provided for the elder cottage, in addition to that required for the principal dwelling. - 427.6 Unless provided within an existing building, the elder cottage shall be installed and located only in the side or rear yards, and shall adhere to all side and rear yard setback requirements for principal uses. - The elder cottage shall be removed from the property within three (3) months after it is no longer occupied by a person who qualifies for the use. - 427.8 Upon the proper installation of the elder cottage, the Zoning Officer shall issue a temporary zoning permit.
 Such permit shall be reviewed every twelve (12) months, until such time as the elder cottage is required to be removed.
 A fee, in the amount to be set by the Board of Supervisors, shall be paid by the landowner upon each renewal of the temporary zoning permit.
 Such fee shall be based upon the cost of the annual review of the permit. - 427.9 The applicant shall submit the following signed and notarized statement: